 Protecting the health of vulnerable populations, including students, families and educators, is important and key to the successful re-opening of schools in August 2020.
-Each family may have a different level of comfort during this time, which is why the district will provide options for both in-person or virtual learning.
+Each family may have a different level of comfort during this time, which is why there are options for both in-person or virtual learning.
 The decision to engage in online or in-person learning should be made in collaboration with the student's parent/guardian and their medical provider.